-• Machinery, vehicles and equipment to arrive at the site free of mud and soil.

-- To clean machinery, use a brush, spade, bar or compressed air in preference to washing down with water.

-- Wash down at designated wash down points (e.g. City's Operations Centre) or on a hard, well drained surface, which does not run off into bushland.

-- Clean machinery, vehicles and equipment before moving to another area. - Knowing Phytophthora dieback occurs within this bushland, do not move from infested to uninfested areas unless the vehicle, machinery and equipment are free of soil and mud.
+- Machinery, vehicles and equipment to arrive at the site free of mud and soil. - To clean machinery, use a brush, spade, bar or compressed air in preference to washing down with water. - Wash down at designated wash down points or on a hard, well drained surface, which does not run off into bushland. - Clean machinery, vehicles and equipment before moving to another area. - Knowing Phytophthora dieback occurs within this bushland, do not move from infested to uninfested areas unless the vehicle, machinery and equipment are free of soil and mud.